jdi-docs/jdi-light/source/includes/_tutorial.md

 }
 public static LoginForm loginForm = initElements(DRIVER, LoginForm.class);
 ```
-### 3. Create simple Login Form ###
+### 3. Create a simple Login Form ###

 **Selenium:** (21 loc)<br/>
-This form contains WebElements (name, password, loginButton) and actions like loginAs() and isHidden()<br/>
+This form contains WebElements (name, password, loginButton) and actions like _loginAs()_ and _isHidden()_<br/>
 <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-selenium/blob/master/src/main/java/jdisite/sections/LoginForm.java" target="_blank">Code example</a><br/>
 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>

-**JDI Light**(1 loc)<br/>
+**JDI Light**(1 line of code)<br/>

 ```java
 public static Form<User> loginForm;
 ```
-In JDI Light you don't need to write UI Object for such simple form.
-Just declare it on site.<br/>
+In JDI Light you don't need to create a UI Object for such a simple form.
+Just declare it in your site class.<br/>
 _Note: And of course you don't need to initialize this form_

-### 4. Create complex Contact Form ###
+### 4. Creating a complex Contact Form ###
-In total this is 97 lines of code for Selenium and only 8 lines of code in JDI Light but lets go step by step and see the difference in details.<br/>
+In total we have 97 lines of code for Selenium and only 8 lines of code in JDI Light, but let's go step-by-step and see the difference in details.<br/>
 <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-selenium/blob/master/src/main/java/jdisite/sections/ContactForm.java" target="_blank">Selenium Contact Form code (97)</a><br/>
 <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-reduce-code/blob/master/src/main/java/jdisite/sections/ContactForm.java" target="_blank">JDI Light Contact Form code (8)</a><br/>
-_Note: Unfortunately we can't use one string Form in this case because form has elements of different kinds but we can still can use short form description with Smart locators.
-Just describe element's types and names and one string initialization with root locator **"#contact-form"**_<br/>
+_Note: Unfortunately, we can't use one string Form in this case because form has elements of different kinds, but we still can use short form descriptions with Smart locators.
+Just describe element types and names and one string initialization with your root locator **"#contact-form"**_<br/>

 ```java
     @FindBy(css ="#contact-form #name") WebElement name;